128technology/docs/docs/concepts_ssr_idp.md

 ### Security Events Dashboard

 Security events are generated any time a vulnerability is detected.
-These events are stored on the system for up to 24 hours (is this configurable?), and can be viewed on the Security Event History page on the SSR Conductor.
+These events are stored on the system for up to 24 hours, and can be viewed on the Security Event History page on the SSR Conductor, or from the PCLI using the *X command.

 ### Automatic Updates